 In New South Wales, low-income earners may apply and be eligible for the following annual rebates:

-To apply for an electricity or gas concession you must be a NSW resident and:
+To apply for the above electricity or gas concession you must be a NSW resident and:

 If you are an individual retail customer you can contact your electricity or gas provider and request the Low-Income Household concession directly.